gianarb/gianarb.github.com/_posts/2016-12-14-docker-registry-to-ship-your-containers.markdown

 date:   2016-12-14 08:08:27
 categories: [post]
 img: /img/docker.png
-tags: [docker, scaledocker]
+tags: [docker, scaledocker, docker captain, security, book, ebook, learn]
 summary: "Build and Run containers is important but ship them out of your laptop is the best part!
 A Registry is used to store and manage your images and all your layers.
 You can use a storage to upload and download them across your servers and to share them with your colleagues."
-changefreq: yearly
 ---
 Build and Run containers is important but ship them out of your laptop is the best part!
 The Registry is a very important tool that requires a bit more